BurnYourPc/Sudoku/README.md

 You could use our implementations in order to solve Sudoku problems, generate non-symmetrical or symmetrical Sudoku, and rate Sudoku problems.

-Moreover you could generate a printable pdf with as many problems from each difficulty level you desire.
+Moreover you could generate a printable pdf with as many problems from each difficulty level as you desire.

+Every Sudoku that is generated is saved as png in the corresponding folder.

 We rate 5 levels of difficulty (very Easy, Easy, Medium, Hard, very Hard) and divide them inτο symmetrical and nonsymmetrical problems.
 11 symmetrical patterns can be generated, but is very easy to add as many as you wish (in utils/GeneratorsUtils.py).